-Training provides education for employees, including at least 240 hours of pre-service training for new correctional officers, a 16-hour orientation for nonsecurity personnel and management level training.
-Inservice training is conducted at the Training Academy and other ADC facilities.
+Training provides education both security and non-security personnel including management level training.
+In-service training is conducted at the training academy and other ADC facilities.
 The academy is accredited by the American Correctional Association.

-Warehouse and Food Services division is responsible for procuring, storing and transporting food for the department and for menu planning and meal preparation that meets the nutritional and health requirements of the inmate population.
-Research and Planning section provides analytical and research services that respond to informational needs and assist in achieving the department's overall goals and objectives.
-It also coordinates the strategic planning process including development of performance measures and collection of data for program evaluation.
+Warehouse and Food Services division is responsible for procuring, storing, and transporting food for the department.
+It is also responsible for menu planning and meal preparation that meets the nutritional and health requirements of the inmate population.